The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Observations

 In this work we correct for the impact of fibre collisions on our clustering measurements by applying the correction presented in \citet{Guo2011}.
 Using this method the total galaxy sample $D$ is divided into two subsamples, dubbed as $D_1$ and $D_2$.
 These are constructed following the targeting algorithm of the catalogue in a way that guarantees that group $D_1$ is not affected by fibre collisions, while $D_2$ contains all collided galaxies.
 Any clustering measurement of the combined sample can be obtained as a combination of the contributions from these two groups.
 Based on tests on mock galaxy catalogues, \citet{Guo2011} showed that the application of this method can accurately recover the projected and redshift-space correlation functions on scales both below and above the fibre collision scale, providing a substantial improvement over the commonly used nearest neighbour and angular correction methods.

 We constructed random catalogues for subsamples $D_1$ and $D_2$ for the northern and southern hemispheres with 40 times more objects than the real data following their respective angular completenesses.
-The redshifts of these random points were generated in order to follow the distributions of the real samples, which were obtained by a smoothing spline interpolation of the observed redshift distributions.
+The redshifts of these random points were generated in order to follow the distributions of the real samples, which were obtained by a smoothing spline interpolation of the observed redshift distributions (see dashed lines in Fig~\ref{fig:CMASS}).

 With the increasing size of current galaxy surveys, and the corresponding improvement on the statistical uncertainties, the contribution of systematic errors to the total error budget of any clustering statistic becomes increasingly important.
 Due to its large volume and high number density BOSS is perhaps one of the best examples of this. \citet{Ross2012} present a detailed analysis of the systematic effects that could potentially affect any clustering measurement based on the CMASS sample and show that, besides redshift failures and fibre collisions, other important systematics must be considered in order to obtain accurate clustering measurements.
 The main result from this analysis is that these systematics can be corrected for by applying a set of weights, $w_{\rm sys}$, which depend on both, the galaxy properties and their positions in the sky.
 We consider these weights in all our clustering measurements.